Table of Contents

 Union activities are protected by the National Labor Relations Act (NLRA), which expressly prohibits monitoring or surveillance of employees while they are conducting “protected activities,” such as those related to the attempted formation or management of union activities in the workplace.

 International law has also developed, and compliance must be addressed.
 The European Union’s General Data Protection Regulation (GDPR) imposes more stringent requirements than in the U.S. for employers who monitor their employees.
-While ensuring business justification, employee awareness, and formal consent are similar to U.S. law, it has the added requirement to conduct data protection assessments that safeguard sensitive employee data.
+While ensuring business justification, employee awareness, and formal consent are similar to those in U.S. law, it also requires conducting data protection assessments to safeguard sensitive employee data.
 Seventeen other countries have similar data privacy laws.

 Legal experts warn of such employee monitoring and surveillance risks in the U.S. These involve the improper use of data collected and inadvertent violations of employee rights, including:

 - Discovery of unpaid wages and overtime.
-Wage and hour claims can result from an overreliance on digital monitoring software for assessing hours worked, as it can lead to an underestimation of the total time worked.
+Wage and hour claims can result from overreliance on digital monitoring software to assess hours worked, leading to an underestimation of total time worked.
 Total time worked must include accounting for time away from a computer (reading, editing, taking calls, meetings), which, combined with online work, may exceed the minimum of 40 hours for non-exempt workers.

 - Employment discrimination.
-Monitoring employees can lead to management's inadvertent awareness of an employee’s legally protected status (race, age, gender, or disability).
+Monitoring employees can inadvertently reveal an employee’s legally protected status (race, age, gender, or disability).
 It can be used in legal claims and lawsuits related to unfair employment.
 Even video-based screening and selection interviews can reveal these personal (and protected) characteristics that can be used in discriminatory hiring claims.

 - Invasion of privacy.
-Monitoring remote or hybrid workers with software with video (e.g., webcam) or voice (e.g., microphone or phone) capture technologies exposes organizations to potential legal risks if they reveal potentially damaging or embarrassing personal information.
+Monitoring remote or hybrid workers using software that captures video (e.g., webcam) or voice (e.g., microphone or phone) exposes organizations to potential legal risks if such information is disclosed.
 Overhearing or capturing spouses or family members discussing household financial challenges, relationship issues, medical conditions, sexual preferences, or orientation can lead to lawsuits related to the “public exposure of private facts,” as they can be assumed to create the risk of public disclosure.

 Talent-related issues and downsides to manage

 Practical considerations must be considered when overseeing a monitoring effort, as employee comfort levels can range from acceptance to outrage.
 The core issue appears to be the trust between managers and employees.
-Microsoft’s research found that 85% of leaders felt uncomfortable with the true productivity levels of offsite remote workers.
-At the same time, 43% of employees say it impacts morale, 39% state that it hurts their relationship with the company, and 36% consider it lowers their job satisfaction.
+Microsoft’s research found that 85% of leaders felt uncomfortable with the true productivity levels of off-site remote workers.
+At the same time, 43% of employees say it impacts morale, 39% say it hurts their relationship with the company, and 36% say it lowers their job satisfaction.

-Despite the widespread use of these technologies, they can also impact employee retention.
+Despite widespread use, these technologies can also affect employee retention.
 For example, 27% of surveyed workers said they would quit if their work was monitored.
-This may be related to privacy concerns, as 59% of employees report ethical concerns over the possibility of it revealing insights into their personal lives.
+This may be related to privacy concerns, as 59% of employees report ethical concerns about the possibility that it could reveal insights into their personal lives.
 This notably includes the risk of exposing employee job search activity, medical conversations with doctors, and investment and real estate discussions, which often must be conducted during normal working hours.

 Data further suggests that knowledge of enterprise monitoring is an added source of work-related stress that threatens the well-being of at least a portion of the workforce.
 One study found that continuous monitoring is associated with an 18% increase in stress and anxiety levels and a 13% increase in burnout.
-This comes out as a sense of extra scrutiny on what (versus how well) people are doing, with 31% of employees complaining about feelings of micromanagement of their work.
+This comes across as a sense of extra scrutiny of what (rather than how well) people are doing, with 31% of employees complaining of feeling micromanaged at work.

 Interestingly, negative employee behaviors have been identified as directly related to monitoring and surveillance.
 One study found that surveillance-monitored employees took more unapproved breaks, intentionally worked more slowly, were more likely to cheat, and stole more office equipment than their unmonitored peers.
-Another widely reported phenomenon is the tendency of 25% of surveyed employees to fake online activity with anti-surveillance software and hardware while engaging in non-work behaviors.
+Another widely reported phenomenon is that 25% of surveyed employees use anti-surveillance software and hardware to fake online activity while engaging in non-work behaviors.

 Managing the issue is one of balance

 Given the preponderance of monitoring technology options and the continued demand, these tools are not going away.
 Despite the loss of individual freedoms that many argue for, such monitoring does have its place and time.
-The need to protect national security and competitively sensitive information is already discussed, and there are more business (and ethical) reasons for monitoring employees' work behaviors.
-Taking steps to monitor employees for early detection of abnormal or negative behaviors is a significant concern.
+The need to protect national security and competitively sensitive information has already been discussed, and there are additional business (and ethical) reasons to monitor employees' work behavior.
+Monitoring employees to detect abnormal or negative behaviors early is a significant concern.
 This can be used to effectively identify threats to employee safety and company security due to unsafe work behaviors or dangerous conduct (e.g., threatening self, co-workers, or managers), as well as policy violations.
-Similarly, preventing the accessing or sharing of sensitive data unrelated to one’s work responsibilities and acting in a manner that risks the exposure of company data and systems to outside hacking are legitimate and reasonable reasons for monitoring.
+Similarly, preventing access to or sharing of sensitive data unrelated to one’s work responsibilities, and acting in a manner that risks exposing company data and systems to outside hacking, are legitimate and reasonable reasons for monitoring.

 Effectively managing the use of employee monitoring

 Best practices flow from the range of issues and concerns that enterprises and employees face, and HR teams are uniquely positioned to address them.
-By balancing the company's needs with employees' concerns (and engagement levels), a set of practices can create higher levels of awareness and acceptance by leaders, managers, and employees.
+By balancing the company's needs with employees' concerns (and engagement levels), a set of practices can create greater awareness and acceptance among leaders, managers, and employees.

 1. Identify and articulate exactly what monitoring is intended to support or accomplish

-An essential element of a monitoring strategy is establishing and articulating a focus on the business or operational value of the effort vs. the monitoring and oversight of employee behavior and productivity.
+An essential element of a monitoring strategy is establishing and articulating a focus on the business or operational value of the effort, rather than on monitoring and oversight of employee behavior and productivity.
 Safeguarding corporate assets and protecting employee and customer welfare and well-being are excellent starting points.
-It is critically important to understand that while acceptance of monitoring may exist with a reasonable portion (30-40%) of the work population, a review of the research suggests that it is given begrudgingly and represents a source of employee discomfort and dissatisfaction.
+It is critically important to understand that although acceptance of monitoring may exist among a reasonable portion (30-40%) of the workforce, the research suggests it is given begrudgingly and represents a source of employee discomfort and dissatisfaction.
 Providing a solid business rationale is an essential (and legally defensible) starting point.

 2. Establish and communicate policies

-Given the laws surrounding protecting corporate and employee privacy, the need to make employees aware and secure their formal consent is an absolute requirement.
+Given the laws governing the protection of corporate and employee privacy, ensuring employees are aware and obtain their formal consent is an absolute requirement.
 SHRM provides very useful guidance and specifications on policy development.
 Such a policy should clarify who is being monitored, what methods are used, under what circumstances, and the business purpose.
 It should state that all company-owned (or reimbursed) equipment is subject to monitoring, with specific prohibitions for its misuse, access, download, and distribution of confidential information.
 It should clarify that all communications and files accessed during work are company property and subject to the policy.
 It should also delineate the disciplinary process and actions that can result from policy violations.

 3. Create clear work goals and timelines for all workers and proactively manage them